 Tips for contacting DNA matches

-DNA matching can seem like a long and arduous task, but taking the time now to get in touch with your family members is time well spent.
+DNA matching can seem like a long and arduous task, but the chance to get in touch with your distant family members can be time well spent.
 It is important in order to find out if you, or other family members, have any hereditary health concerns you should be aware of.
 These health concerns can include diseases such as diabetes or cancer.

 Many of us have contacted our DNA matches to see if we can authenticate our genealogical research.
 However, not every DNA match is free!
 Most are on a paid service, and there are a few that charge a monthly subscription.
 The lesson learned is to get all the information you can from matches, and if you don’t feel confident enough in your knowledge to go any further, then don’t.
 However, if you do, then be prepared to pay a monthly fee for access to the DNA, family history, and genealogy resources offered by the site, and be prepared to get information in return for that.